-There are two walks around Tarsar that are an absolute must-dos.
+There are two walks around Tarsar that are an absolute must-do.
 First, trekkers must walk to the far end of Tarsar, towards the other side of the lake.
 Tarsar is a lake that looks different from every angle you see.
 From the other side, it almost appears to be a new lake with different views.
 This experience is wonderful.
 Then there is the walk behind our campsite, towards Shekawas.
-It can go on for a kilometer or so, crossing lovely brooks on the way.
+It can go on for a kilometre or so, crossing lovely brooks on the way.
 It throws up a whole new light to the Tarsar camp area.
 You don’t see the lake but you see a Kashmir that you may have just missed.
 Keep the stream to your right as you walk away from the camp.

 5. Spending time at the Jagmargi grasslands

 These are the lovely grasslands that stretch as far as the eye can see, just before the final push to Sundersar camp.
 You don’t expect it at first.
 The grasslands are almost like a bay in the mountains.
 They are desolate, pretty – a sight that is rarely seen on treks.
 A lovely stream meanders through the grass, gentle as a lamb.
 In a hurry to get to Sundersar trekkers tend to rush through this stretch.
 That’s a bad idea.
 You don’t get spots like Jagmargi on treks.

 So there you have it.
 Five highlights that will make your Tarsar Marsar trek in Kashmir a superb experience.